 Prefabricated homes to speed up the building process

-Remote guidance kept the project going
+Remote video guidance kept the project going.

-- Preparation; to go over what was to be done and how with onsite staff
+- Preparation: to go over what was to be done and how with onsite staff

-- Construction; monitoring the construction process so that it was carried out correctly and there was availability for questions and discussion
+- Construction: monitoring the construction process so that it was carried out correctly and there was availability for questions and discussion

-- Inspection and correction; following up on the finished result and making sure everything was assembled correctly
+- Inspection and correction: following up on the finished result and making sure everything was assembled correctly

-Panasonic Homes' engineers oversee the work remotely from Japan
+Panasonic Homes' engineers oversee the work remotely from Japan.

 After this first assembly stage, the New Zealand Government approved the construction and issued special entry visas for Panasonic Homes’ engineers.
 They could now travel to the construction site and lead the remaining work.
 Upon arrival, the engineers did an onsite inspection and found no defects in the work, even though the work had been guided remotely.
-All in all, the completion time for the house was 3 months, which is less than half the standard time of 7 months in New Zealand to complete a house.
+All in all, the completion time for the house was three months, which is less than half the standard time of 7 months in New Zealand to complete a home.

 "Unexpectedly, the recent success in remotely providing technical guidance for envelope installation of the prototype house showcased the strong point of our prefabricated housing to the people in New Zealand.
 With sashes and other elements integrated into external wall panels at a factory, the work required at the construction site can be reduced to a minimum.
-This leads to enabling a shorter construction period and provision of housing of stable quality, irrespective of the skill levels of construction workers."
+This leads to enabling a shorter construction period and provision of housing of stable quality, irrespective of the skill levels of construction workers." - Panasonic Homes.